zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 [APZ 156.10] (# apz156.10) {# apz156.10 .ref .apz යනු "Dangerous Discipline"
-Risk mitigation, Risk mitigation, Risk mitigation, Risk elimination, Immortal Nirvana.
-"Lord, please say the precept" is a synopsis Pratipada, Unchanging Pratipada, Alias Pratipada, Dharmanu Dhamma Pratipada, that there is a closed door in the senses that completes the virtues, The Four Satipatthඨාnas, Awareness of Meal, Sleep Awakening, Consciousness, The Four Noble Truths, the Four Noble Truths, the Five Senses, the Five Powers, Sapta Bodhisattvas, Aryan Eightfold Path, Nirvana, Nirvana Please tell, whats the story of them big puppys .....
+Risk mitigation, Risk mitigation, Risk mitigation, Risk elimination, Immortal Nibbana.
+"Lord, please say the precept" is a synopsis Pratipada, Unchanging Pratipada, Alias Pratipada, Dharmanu Dhamma Pratipada, that there is a closed door in the senses that completes the virtues, The Four Satipatthඨාnas, Awareness of Meal, Sleep Awakening, Consciousness, The Four Noble Truths, the Four Noble Truths, the Five Senses, the Five Powers, Sapta Bodhisattvas, Aryan Eightfold Path, Nibbana, Nibbana Please tell, whats the story of them big puppys .....
 Please comment.
 Please impose.
 Please open.
 Please share.
 Please make it public.
 Lord, that is The created image addresses the Blessed Ones of the Buddha.
 Again or